-The AHC Agriculture, Horticulture and Conservation and Land Management Training Package is one of the most complex, diverse and largest in the Australian system.
-The industry sectors covered by the Training Package employ almost 350,000 people, with more than 72,000 enrolments serviced by 643 Registered Training Organisations (2017 figures).
+The AHC Training Package is one of the most complex, diverse and largest in the Australian system.
+The industry sectors covered by the training package employ almost 350,000 people, with more than 72,000 enrolments serviced by 804 Registered Training Organisations.